xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 ~~~~~~~~~~~~~~~~~~~~~

 WAF environments can be complex and time-consuming to tune and adjust based on
-your server's needs; this is largely why the CRS was created.If you need to
+your server's needs; this is largely why the CRS was created.
+If you need to
 write or change custom rules, its recommended to read though the `ModSecurity
 reference manual <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual>`_.
 Additionally, the `modsecurity-users` mailing list and `#modsecurity` room on